Buzaabah/FRS159/policies.md

 ## Slack

 While our course takes place in person, we will use _Slack_ as an additional communication platform.
-It serves as a space for posting [reflections](https://join.slack.com/t/frs159/shared_invite/zt-2pl1avtc5-R7ls3K~lDgq02kPn7iVTpA) on the assigned materials, sharing resources, like files and links, and seeking Make sure you join our _Slack_ workspace by using the invitation link provided in class!
+It serves as a space for posting [reflections](https://join.slack.com/t/frs159/shared_invite/zt-2pl1avtc5-R7ls3K~lDgq02kPn7iVTpA) on the assigned materials, sharing resources, like files and links.
+Make sure you join our _Slack_ workspace by using the invitation link provided in class!

 ## Office Hours

 I'm available for office hours every Wednesday from 1:00-2:00pm at the [Center for Digital Humanities Firestone Library Floor B](https://cdh.princeton.edu/about/).
 Office hours are a great chance for us to discuss anything related to the class – be it readings, assignments, feedback, challenging concepts.
-I'm also happy to chat about your interests in digital humanities, or to help you find resources for your research.
+I'm also happy to chat about your interests in Technology for African languages, or to help you find resources for your study.
 If you can't make it to office hours, feel free to email me to set up an appointment.

 ## Class Etiquette